JoelKong/BioMaker/README.md

 Development: Next.JS with React.js and Typescript
 Deployed with: Vercel
 Tools used: OpenAI's GPT-3, RegEx, Next.JS Edge functions with ReadableStreams
-A dynamic prompt was send to the GPT-3 API based off the user's input and was displayed through a readable stream.
+A dynamic prompt is sent to the GPT-3 API based off the user's input and displayed through a readable stream.
 Next.JS allows for more effective SEO and also implements static generation to reduce page load.
 Using Edge functions also improves the user experience by reflecting parts of the output even before it finishes loading.

 ## Validity Checking